 Impact of mouth breathing on oral health and bad breath

 Many individuals experience dental issues and bad breath as a result of mouth breathing.
-This behavior can lead to a decrease in saliva flow, creating an environment that promotes the growth of harmful bacteria.
+Decreased saliva flow due to mouth breathing can create an environment that promotes the growth of harmful bacteria.
 Consequently, this can increase the risk of cavities and gum disease.

 Health Risks Associated with Mouth Breathing

 Both adults and children who breathe through their mouths are at a higher risk of respiratory infections, including sinusitis, colds, and influenza.
 This occurs because mouth breathing skips the nasal cavity’s built-in filtering mechanisms, enabling pathogens to enter the lungs more freely.
-Additionally, consistent mouth breathing can result in nasal congestion and obstruction, further compounding the problem by making it harder to breathe through the nose.
+Nasal congestion and obstruction can further compounding the problem by making it harder to breathe through the nose.

-The connection between mouth breathing and lung health is troubling, as it may lead to respiratory issues in the long run.
 For young children, the effects of mouth breathing can be especially pronounced.
-Prolonged mouth breathing in kids can result in irregular facial and dental growth, disrupted sleep patterns, and behavioral challenges, highlighting the need to tackle this habit promptly.
+Prolonged mouth breathing in kids can result in irregular facial and dental development, disrupted sleep patterns, and behavioral challenges, highlighting the need to tackle this problem promptly.
+Mouth breathing can associated with a long face pattern and open bite tendency.

 An irregular beige shape against a white background.